William Mason Marching Band

 As our focus turns to 2021, we are excited for the possibilities!
 We are excited to once again return to competitive shows, we are excited to travel, and we are excited to continue to build the relationships and experiences that make the marching band special.

 We are ready!
 And we look forward to you joining us for an amazing 2021 season!

 The William Mason Marching Band is the largest student organization on campus with over 300 students involved.
 Students in 9th through 12th grade make up one of the best high school marching bands in the nation.
-The Marching Band season takes place from late July to mid November.
+The Marching Band season takes place from late May, with most of summer break off, to mid November.

 Marching Band is a co-curricular activity that meets entirely outside of the school day.
 Students receive one-half credit and can also earn PE credit for their participation.
 All musicians in Marching Band must be enrolled in one of the school concert bands.
 The Marching Band season begins with a short mini-camp in May, following the end of school.
 Band Camp begins in late July with daily sessions.
 During the school year, Marching Band rehearses several times a week and performs at home football games as well as some away football games.

 The Marching Band performs in several competitions in the Mid-States Band Association and Bands of America circuits.
 Mason also hosts several competitions, with more information in the “Resources” section of the website.
 The Mason Marching Band has performed in Indianapolis, IN; St. Louis, MO; Pontiac, MI; Atlanta, GA, as well as Pasadena, CA in the 2016 Tournament of Roses Parade.